Written by:

 Most health insurance plans, including employer-sponsored plans and insurance purchased through healthcare.gov, have mental health benefits included.
 This is largely due to the Affordable Care Act (ACA) that mandated mental health and substance abuse benefits be included as one of the ten essential health insurance benefits.

-Prior to mental health parity laws put in place in 1996, insurance providers could limit mental health coverage.
-In 2008, new parity requirements ensured mental health was covered at similar levels as other health insurance benefits.
-The ACA went even farther to ensure mental health benefits and treatment were included as part of health insurance coverage.
-It also requires substance abuse coverage.
+In 2008, mental health parity requirements ensured that mental health was covered at similar levels as other health insurance benefits.
+The Affordable Care Act went even further to enforce that mental health and substance abuse treatments be included as part of health insurance coverage.
 Medicare also provides extensive mental health insurance benefits.

 Here are the types of private and public insurance that include mental health coverage: